 Tips to help manage fatigue:

-- Organise practical help at home, such as help with childcare, housework or making meals.
+Try to organise practical help at home before you start treatment, such as help with childcare, housework or making meals.

-- Take time to rest throughout the day between activities, but limiting the length of naps so that you are still able to sleep at night.
-If you are facing sleepless nights during your breast cancer treatment, BCNA's Sleepless nights: breast cancer and sleep fact sheet provides more tips and strategies that may be helpful.
+Take time to rest throughout the day between activities, but limiting the length of naps so that you are still able to sleep at night. .

 You can also discuss your fatigue with your medical treatment team.
 They may be able to suggest approaches to help reduce or manage fatigue.